Team-Infinitesimal/Infinitesimal/README.md

 ## Theme Features
 * Accurate timing windows scoring and lifebar mechanics to K-Pump
 * Additional timing windows available (StepMania, ITG, Infinity, Pro, Jump)
-* Multiply, Automatic and Constant scroll speeds
+* Basic Mode can be accessed by starting a game with no profiles present, or by using the "Guest" profile
+* Customizable appearance options and modifiers such as arrow size and rush
+* Exit to title screen in home/event mode (hold down any red arrow while selecting a folder)
 * Fully customizable background filters, choose to filter playfield only or the entire screen
 * Measures and song progress display
-* Customizable appearance options and modifiers such as arrow size and rush
+* Multiply, Automatic and Constant scroll speeds
 * Visualize chart information while selecting a song, previews are currently WIP
-* Exit to title screen in home/event mode (hold down any red arrow while selecting a folder)

 ## Theme-Specific Toggles
 The following features can be configured via the Infinitesimal Options submenu of the operator menu:
-* Center Chart List: If there are less charts than the maximum visible number, the charts will be centered to the display.
-Disabling this will fill the remaining slots with empty grey icons.
+* Center Chart List: if there are less charts than the maximum visible number, the charts will be centered to the display.
-* Chart Preview: Preview the selected chart on the select music screen (WIP).
+* Chart Preview: preview the selected chart on the select music screen.
-* Image Preview Only: Videos will not be displayed while selecting a song, helps with performance on low-end hardware and/or memory usage.
+* Image Preview Only: videos will not be displayed while selecting a song, helps with performance on low-end hardware and/or memory usage.
-* Pause With Select Button - Use the button mapped to "Select" to open the pause menu during gameplay.
-(Recommended for private machine owners with a buttonboard installed)
+* Pause With Select Button: use the button mapped to "Select" to open the pause menu during gameplay.
-* Use Video Background - Use a pre-rendered video for the animated theme background, requires restart.
-(Recommended for newer hardware with good H.264 decoding)
+* Use Video Background: use a pre-rendered video for the animated theme background, requires restart.
-* 3x Center to Exit Eval - Press the center panel 3 times to exit the results screen like in official games, otherwise exit on one press.
+* 3x Center to Exit Evaluation: press the center panel 3 times to exit the results screen like in official games, otherwise exit on one press.
-* Show Big Diff Icon - Display a larger icon while selecting a difficulty, aspect ratios higher than 4:3 only.
-(Recommended if the existing difficulty display is too far away and/or difficult to see)
+* Show Big Difficulty Icon: display a larger icon while selecting a difficulty, aspect ratios higher than 4:3 only.
+* Show UCS Charts: allow UCS charts to be selected, if a song has no standard charts disabling might not be effective to it.
+* Show Quest Charts: allow Quest charts to be selected, if a song has no standard charts disabling might not be effective to it.
+* Show Hidden Charts: allow Hidden charts to be selected, if a song has no standard charts disabling might not be effective to it.
+* Autogen Basic Mode: allow the game to auto generate the list of songs for Basic Mode, disable this if you plan to use a handpicked list.
+* Wrap Chart List Scrolling: when scrolling past the beginning or end of the chart list, wrap the current selection to the opposite end.

 ## Screenshots
 ![title](https://user-images.githubusercontent.com/12992355/169429472-57019244-4eea-4a37-ba9a-fa2c030f27b5.png)